-My story starts at the age of 24 years.
-Suddenly my heart began to stumble and I had shortness of breath for a few seconds.
+My disease history starts at the age of 24.
+Suddenly, my heart began to stumble, and I experienced a shortness of breath for a few seconds.
 At the beginning it only lasted a few seconds and occured in intervals of several weeks.
-The intervals became shorter and then it lasted for several hours at one evening.
-Because of the shortness of breath I was hospitalized.
-There was only one abnormal finding in the ECG.
+But later, the intervals became shorter, and then the shortness of breath lasted for several hours on one evening, which led me to be hospitalized.
+However, there was only one abnormal finding in the ECG.

-The drama then really started only a half year later.
-Out of the blue I became unconsciousness on the toilet for about 10 seconds.
-After 2 weeks headaches, dizziness and gait uncertainities began.
-During head movements, it felt like there was a bowling ball flying around in my head and would constantly press against my skull, neck, face, nose, eyes or jaw, depending on the position of my head.
+The drama really started only half a year later.
+Out of the blue, I became unconscious on the toilet for about 10 seconds.
+Two weeks later, headaches, dizziness and gait uncertainities began.
+During head movements, it felt as if there was a bowling ball flying around in my head and would constantly press against my skull, neck, face, nose, eyes or jaw – depending on the position of my head.
 First neurological examinations were inconclusive.
-In the following weeks and month I got a number of symptoms which persist until now:
+In the following weeks and months, I got a number of symptoms that persist until now: